Navid200/xDrip/docs/Contact.md

 ## Contact
 Please post in [discussions](https://github.com/NightscoutFoundation/xDrip/discussions) or [facebook](https://www.facebook.com/groups/xDripG5).

-### Help
+### Requests for Help
-If you need help using xDrip, please include the following in the first post.
+If you need help using xDrip, please post in [discussions](https://github.com/NightscoutFoundation/xDrip/discussions) or [facebook](https://www.facebook.com/groups/xDripG5).
+include the following in the first post.
 - What device is attached to the sensor.
 - Is xDrip the collector or a follower?
 - If the collector, what brand and model is the phone, and what Android version is on the phone?